• Skip to main content

 The holes and cuts within the leaves are to form, so the plant survives well within its natural rainforest habitat when strong winds and heavy downpours (I mean very heavy) appear.
 Leaves without these cuts and holes will break easily because of their size and the force of the weather conditions.

 How it looks: The monstera deliciosa is primarily grown indoors for the lush green and glossy leaves.
-Each heart-shaped leaf that appears starts off as a full leaf and then begins to form it’s slits.
+Each heart-shaped leaf that appears starts off as a full leaf and then begins to form slits.
 These leaves will grow whilst the plant is very young and only a matter of a few inches tall, although they do not produce the slits until it matures more.
 This species looks similar to a palm tree.

 flower